sayedimac/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_05_refactor_improve_existing_code.md

 This exercise includes the following tasks:

 1. Set up the library application in Visual Studio Code.
-1. Analyze and refactor code using the Chat view in Ask and Edit mode.
+1. Analyze and refactor code using the Chat view in Ask and Edit modes.
 1. Refactor code using inline chat and the Chat view in Edit and Agent modes.

 ## Set up the library application in Visual Studio Code